hrvach/deskhop/README.md

 ## Upgrading firmware

-**Option 1** - (firmware 0.6 and later) Put the device in "config mode" by simultaneously pressing **left shift + right shift + c + o**.
+**Option 1** - (firmware 0.6 and later) Put the device in "config mode" by simultaneously pressing **left ctrl + right shift + c + o**.
 Device your keyboard is plugged into will reboot and turn into a USB drive called "DESKHOP".
 All you need to do is copy the .uf2 file to it.
 Once image is verified, device will flash and reboot, then proceed to upgrade the other board.
 During this operation the led will blink.
 Once it's done, it will write flash and reboot, completing the operation.

 _Note_ - This is not an actual generic USB drive, you can't use it to copy files to it.